jnttt/react-shiba-gallery/README.md

 Link to github: https://github.com/jnttt/react-shiba-gallery

 Used Visual Studio Code
+HTML, CSS, ReactJS

 Stretch goals I have for this project are to add a functionality where clicking an image enlarges it and you can click through the gallery one by one.
+Maybe add a carousel.